faune/homekit-camera-icons/README.md

 ## Introduction

 As an avid HomeKit user, I have always been puzzled why I could not control my Home through the AppleTV.
-That is, until I added a HomeKit Secure Video (HSV) camera, and discovered that suddenly I was allowed to control HomeKit devices _in the room_ the camera was installed.
+That is, until I added a HomeKit Secure Video (HSV) camera to my Home, and discovered that suddenly I was allowed to control HomeKit devices _in the room_ the camera was installed.

 For reasons only Apple knows this limitation can actually be exploited using the fabulous [Homebridge](https://homebridge.io) solution in combination with the